adammhaile/PlotDevice/README.md

 - Added hard coded pen down / up delays to prevent movement starting before the pen is fully down or up.
 - Removed Z homing so that a bare `G28` will not fail
-- Configured the BLTouch output pins to work with the ServoLaser
+- Configured the BLTouch output pins to work with the ServoBuddy
 - Configured to support M9 to suppress a warning from LightBurn generated gcode which always outputs M9 for Marlin.

 You can find this updated code [here](https://github.com/adammhaile/Marlin/tree/PlotDevice) as well as a pre-compiled [firmware.bin in this repo](/firmware.bin).